Scala & Kolacny Brothers: International breakthrough

-In the fall of 2011, a special collaboration with German hip hop star Kool Savas resulted in a special video.
-From September 23 to October 31, 2011, the group's version of Marilyn Manson's "The Beautiful People (song)" was used as the background music for the 7 Scarezone in Halloween Horror Nights 21 at Universal Orlando.
+In late 2011, a special collaboration with German hip hop star Kool Savas resulted in a special video.
+From 23 September to 31 October 2011, the group's version of Marilyn Manson's "The Beautiful People (song)" was used as the background music for the 7 Scarezone in Halloween Horror Nights 21 at Universal Orlando.
 Ironically, the original version by Manson was also used in the scarezone.
-The group's version of "Creep" was also used in The Simpsons episodes "The Ten-Per-Cent Solution", which aired on December 4, 2011, and "The D'oh-cial Network", which aired on January 15, 2012.
+The group's version of "Creep" was also used in The Simpsons episodes "The Ten-Per-Cent Solution", which aired on 4 December 2011, and "The D'oh-cial Network", which aired on 15 January 2012.
 The song was also used in the French movie Poisson Violent, the German movie Wir Sind Die Nacht, and in the UK soap opera Hollyoaks.
 Hollyoaks also used the group's version of "With or Without You" in December 2011.
 Other major Scala & Kolacny Brothers appearances in America include The CW TV series Nikita and one of Steven Kolacny's own songs, "Our Last Fight", in season three of the FX drama series Sons of Anarchy.